ngiangre/Notes/Pattern_Recognition_And_Machine_Learning.md

 - variational inference adds variance to calculating the posterior distribution and results in a gaussian!
 - marginalization makes the predictions effectively less predictive

+# Chapter 6 Kernel Methods

+- Usually the training data is tossed away after learning the parameters, but there's approaches that still use the training data or a subset
+- These memory based methods may construct functions based on some training data, fast to train but slower to predict
+- Could be nonlinear feature space - often symmetric.
+Linear kernel is the inner product between two feature vectors.

+## Dual Representations

+- comparing and fitting two vectors or represeentations

+## Constrtucting Kernels

+- corresponding to a scalar product

+## Radial basis function networks

+- each basis function is based on a distance from a center - great for interpolation

+## Gaussian processes

+- extension to probabilistic discriminitive models introducing the bayesian viewpoint to kernel methods